-New legislation could see all workers get a right to be paid for up to 10 days of sick leave per year by 2025.
-The proposals would see a new Statutory Sick Pay scheme phased in over four years to afford employers time to prepare for the additional costs.
+The passing of the Act now means all employees will have a right to be paid for up to 10 days of sick leave per year by 2026.
+The full entitlement under the statutory sick pay scheme will be phased in over four years to afford employers time to prepare for the additional costs.

-Under the proposed Sick Leave Bill 2021 (the Bill), employees will be entitled to three days per annum from next year, rising to five days the following year, seven days in 2024, and the maximum of 10 days in 2025.
+From 1st January 2023, employees will be entitled to three days’ paid sick leave per annum, rising to five days in 2024, seven days in 2025, and a maximum of 10 days in 2026.

 How much will employees be paid?

-If the employer sick pay period ends and the affected employee requires further time, the employee may qualify for illness benefit from the Department of Social Protection.
+If an employee exhausts their statutory sick pay entitlement and remains absent through illness, the employee may qualify for illness benefit from the Department of Social Protection.

-Does the Bill pose a problem for employers?
+Does the Act pose a problem for employers?

-While the final detail of the proposed Statutory Sick Pay scheme won’t be known until the supporting legislation is passed, it seems clear that employers will face additional payroll costs in the coming years.
-Whilst the scheme will have a positive impact on public health and will benefit lower paid workers, it is nevertheless employers that will bear the full cost of the scheme.
-Along with the economic uncertainty caused by COVID-19 and the ongoing impact of Brexit, the timing of the scheme could contribute to negative outcomes for growth, jobs, and competitiveness.
-It’s quite possible that the financial implications of paying all workers two weeks’ paid sick leave could be too much to bear for certain employers, particularly SMEs.
+While the scheme looks set to have a positive impact on public health and will benefit lower-paid workers, it is nevertheless employers that will bear the full cost of the scheme.
+Along with ongoing economic uncertainty and soaring energy costs, the timing of the scheme could contribute to negative outcomes for growth, jobs, and competitiveness.
+It’s quite possible that the financial implications of paid sick leave could be too much to bear for certain employers, particularly SMEs.